datacharmer/dbdeployer/README.md

 The sandboxes can also be deleted, either one by one or all at once:

     $ dbdeployer delete -h
-    Stops the sandbox (and its depending sandboxes, if any), and removes it.
+    Halts the sandbox (and its depending sandboxes, if any), and removes it.
     Warning: this command is irreversible!

     Usage: